 How Where When

-Let's write Circle the correct form of the verb in each of the se sentences.
+Let's write form of the verb in each of the ese sentences.

-l is/am going to the Kruger National Park.

-You is/are late f or school.
+1 You is/are late f or school.

 The poachers w as/were hunting rhino.

-The elephants v vas/were drinking water.
+and the second s The elephants v vas/were drinking water.

-Howas/wara to king photos of the animals 74
+king photos of the animals.
+74